seng637-winter2025/a1-ModulesSoft/seng637-a1-team_number.md

 # How the pair testing was managed and team work/effort was divided

-In this pair testing approach, Yousef and Riley collaborated to ensure an efficient and well-documented testing process.
-Yousef was responsible for executing the test instructions on the application, interacting with the system, and identifying any issues or unexpected behaviors.
-Meanwhile, Riley focused on updating the report in real time, documenting test results, noting any defects, and ensuring all observations were accurately recorded.
+In this pair-testing approach, Yousef and Riley collaborated to ensure an efficient and well-documented testing process.
+For the first section, Yousef was responsible for executing the test instructions for the application and creating the exploratory test plan.
+Riley also contributed to the exploratory test pan and documented the results, noting any found defects.
+For the second part of the assignment, Riley and Yousef swapped back and forth testing the application and also giving insights about what to test.

 # Difficulties encountered, challenges overcome, and lessons learned

+ One of the difficulties we encountered was understanding the exact system requirements.
+An example of this was the internal logs of the ATM being connected to the bank.
+We were not sure what this log was supposed to look like and assumed it was not working.
+Another challenge was knowing if we should mark a bug defect for a test case that did not involve a bug.
+An example of this was when we tested if the receipt was being printed correctly with the correct transaction information.
+While everything appeared to be okay the only issue was the card number.
+Since there was another test in which we reported the card number was a bug, we did not know whether or not to mark this one as also a bug.

+One challenge we had to overcome was understanding Jira.
+It seemed confusing and mundane to report bugs using this software.
+We had issues with the template and even when changing it, we could not create all the required column names.
+To overcome this we eventually transferred everything to an Excel sheet ourselves.
+Another challenge was understanding the system requirements as stated above.
+To overcome this we had to assume what the requirements were asking of us, which in a real-world situation we would ask further questions about the requirements.

-During the peer review of defect reports, the team noted that in some cases, the issue was not aligned with the expected outcome.
-For instance, when testing whether the receipt was printed correctly for a transaction, the receipt itself was fine, but the card number displayed was incorrect.
-These kinds of discrepancies led to deeper discussions about the actual issues and helped ensure that defect reports accurately reflected the true problem.
-The team also emphasized the importance of checking for unexpected issues that might not be part of the initial test case.
+We learned to collaborate effectively and also make proper bug reports from the beginning.
+All the discrepancies we faced led to further discussions about the actual issues and helped us ensure that defect reports accurately reflected the true problem.

 # Comments/feedback on the lab and lab document itself